 Theater on the Lake: Stay warm with heaters and fire tables at this lakefront restaurant with daily specials.

 Beatnik on the River: This boho-chic space has added patio heaters and transparent enclosures to keep out the chill, while preserving the sweeping riverfront views.
-And the tropical vibes will definitely keep you in a sunny mood.

 Il Culaccino: In the South Loop, Il Culaccino serves both modern and traditional Italian dishes on the covered, all-weather patio.